Papers

 • The first term bounds representational bias due to finite NTK coverage, poor conditioning, and training-data mismatch.

-• The second term bounds inference-time instability: deviations due to finite-trajectory generation amplifying with decoding length TT and Jacobian growth.
+• The second term bounds inference-time instability: deviations due to finite-trajectory generation amplifying with decoding length PlP_l4 and Jacobian growth.

 • Both terms are operationalized as NTK-derived scores (determinant, condition number, max-Jacobian) that can be computed efficiently per inference.